fru2/fru2/README.md

 <!-- # Hi there <img src="https://raw.githubusercontent.com/fru2/fru2/main/assets/wave.gif" width="30px"> -->
 # Hi there
 I'm Utsav and I'm in love with the visual side of web, yes, front-end is fasinating.<br />
+Learning something new everyday.

-- 🌱 I’m currently learning - Next.js
+- 🌱 Currently learning - Next.js
+- 🎨 Fine arts as hobby
+- 🎵 Always vibin' to music
 - 🍿 Anime in the mean time

 <!-- <br /> -->